mangelats/buffers/README.md

 ```

 ## The model
-Currently when using collections the collection is the responsible for managing
+Currently when using collections, they are responsible for managing its memory.
-its memory.
-If you want a different layout than the provided, you must
+If you want a different layout than the provided, you must reimplement the
-reimplement the entire collection.
-A good example (an the one started it all) of
+entire collection.
+A good example of this (an the one started it all) is
-this is [SoA derive](https://github.com/lumol-org/soa-derive) which has to
+[SoA derive](https://github.com/lumol-org/soa-derive) which has to reimplement
-reimplement `Vec` and all its functions, a lot of times by simply copying the
+`Vec` and all its functions, a lot of times by simply copying the source code
+with some type annotation change to simply make a vector with a structure of
-source code with some type annotation change.
-This is also visible in the
+arrays.
+This is also visible in the standard library: there is an undocumented
-standard library: they have an undocumented `RawVec`, which has a lot of common
-functions for memory management.
+`RawVec`, which has a lot of common functions for memory management and was
+created to reduce duplication.

 If you squint a bit, you may see that what's common in this cases is that the
 collections have multiple responsibilities: